alkashef/teradata-mcp-client/README.md

 - LLM selection of tools is heuristic and may reference unavailable names—calls still print for traceability.
 - Discovery parsing now attempts heuristic extraction (databases, tables, DDL, previews).
 - Add authentication headers/secrets only via `.env`; never hard-code credentials.

+### Single-Database Scope

+Current schema inventory intentionally restricts discovery to one database determined by:
+- `DATABASE` env var if set, else
+- parsed terminal component of `DATABASE_URI` (regex `/(NAME)$`).

+It does not enumerate all databases.
+To broaden scope later, reintroduce a `base_databaseList` iteration.

 ## 📖 References